Targeted Therapies and Mesothelioma

 Your doctor will be able to provide you with additional information on photodynamic treatment.
 Let them know this is a treatment option you want to pursue, and they’ll evaluate your case and let you know if PDT is the right choice for you.

-To learn more about mesothelioma, download our free guide.
+To learn more about mesothelioma, download our informational guide.